 Water Conservation Education

-When WHCRWA was created by the Texas Legislature in 1999, they faced an epic challenge.
-WHCRWA wast tasked to secure the future water supply, construct the new water delivery infrastructure, and generate the funding to accomplish it – all within a set timeframe.
+When the West Harris County Regional Water Authority (WHCRWA) was created by the Texas Legislature in 1999, they faced an epic challenge.
+WHCRWA was tasked to secure the future water supply, construct the new water delivery infrastructure, and generate the funding to accomplish it – all within a set timeframe.
 The enabling legislation also required the new agency to “promote water conservation.”